 Martin Laird OSA is an Augustinian monk who is deeply steeped in the contemplative tradition.
 Nothing shallow or gimmicky here - his teaching is both deep and accessible.

 Bishop Robert Barron's book to accompany - and expand upon - his wonderful 10-part 'Catholicism' series.
 Contains many details and insights which the series could not include.
+Both the book and the series will deepen everyone's understanding of the faith, whether Anglican or Catholic.

-It is vitally necessary to balance contemplative practice (see Martin Laird's books, for example) with a proper understanding of the actual content of the Catholic faith - the Cross, the nature of God, the Trinity and so on.
+It is vitally necessary to balance contemplative practice (see Martin Laird's books, for example) with a proper understanding of the actual content of the faith - the Cross, the nature of God, the Trinity and so on.
 Highly recommended.